arunpn/mortar-pagerank/README.md

-# TODO

-- Cluster size and expected running time info
-- Update all paths in README and in scripts from jpacker-dev to production ready mortar-examples
-- Rename this repo "mortar-pagerank"
-- QA all the things

 # Welcome to Mortar!

 Mortar is a platform-as-a-service for Hadoop.
 With Mortar, you can run jobs on Hadoop using Apache Pig and Python without any special training.
 You create your project using the Mortar Development Framework, deploy code using the Git revision control system, and Mortar does the rest.